deividas-strole/social-community-maker/README.md

 # Social Community Maker by Deividas Strole

-Social Community Maker is a full-stack social community platform built with React, TypeScript, Spring Boot, PostgreSQL, and JWT authentication.
+Social Community Maker is a full-stack social community platform built with React, TypeScript, Spring Boot, PostgreSQL, and JWT authentication

 The project allows users to create communities, join public communities, publish posts, comment, like posts, and manage their activity through a dashboard.